-The target group for the Code is Swedish companies whose shares are listed on a regulated market in Sweden.
-At present, there are two regulated markets in Sweden, NASDAQ OMX Stockholm and NGM Equity.
+As of 2008, the target group for the Code is all companies whose shares or depositary receipts are listed on a regulated market in Sweden.
+At present, there are two regulated markets in Sweden, Nasdaq Stockholm and NGM Equity.

-The companies listed on these markets are of varying size and complexity, ranging from large, globally active companies to small entrepreneur-run companies.
-The Code is applicable to the full spectrum of these companies.
+The companies listed on these markets are of varying size and complexity, ranging from large, globally active companies to small entrepreneur-led companies.
+The Code is applicable to the full spectrum of these companies and their greatly differing circumstances.
 This places great demands on the Code to allow flexibility when applying individual rules in practice, but also on companies to dare to choose solutions other than those specified in the Code and to explain these deviations when they feel they are justified.